MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ---
 title: CSS Architecture for Modern JavaScript Applications
-description: "My attempt to modernise some learnings from CSS architecture and how to apply them in the context of modern JavaScript applications."
+description: "My attempt to modernise some learnings from CSS architecture and apply them in the context of modern JavaScript applications."
 date: "2019-11-23"
 tags: ["CSS"]
 ---